-The Fisheries Regulations, Part IV, which deals with the processing of fish and fish products also applies to the aquaculture industry.
-These regulations provide for quality assurance (section II);

-labeling requirements (section III); construction of and equipment for fish processing establishments (section IV) and operating requirements (section V).
+Part IV of the Fisheries Regulations, which deal with the processing of fish and fish products, also apply to the aquaculture industry.
+These regulations provide for quality assurance (section II); labeling requirements (section III); construction of and equipment for fish processing establishments (section IV) and operating requirements (section V).